 Historic streets like Zwaanshals, now great for shopping, dating back to the 16th century, were known as both a small area and the name of a house (Swaenshals).
 Two typical houses were turned into museums where you can have a glimpse of the past for free.

 The Liskwartier (quarter) is named after Lischwater.
 What’s left is a small pond nearby.
 This area has grand houses, lanes and broad streets with the monumental Bergsingel church.
 The stately Rodenrijselaan, Bergselaan and Bergsingel are just a few streets to wander around for the architecture and the atmosphere.

 There was a substantial Jewish community here but most didn’t survive the concentration camps during WWII.

 Look up too!
-You’ll see contemporary murals by Rotterdam artists in several wall frames in and around Zwaanshals.
+You’ll see contemporary murals by Rotterdam artists in several wall frames around this area.
 Check also Rotterdamwoont.